Chiral anomaly induced nonlinear Nernst and thermal Hall effects in Weyl semimetals: Introduction

 \section{Introduction}

 Topological Weyl semimetals (WSMs) accommodating Weyl fermions have drawn tremendous attention due to their fascinating topological properties \cite{WSM_2011_Wen,WSM_2017_Binghai,WSM_2018_NP, TaAs_2015_Weng,TaAs_Huang_2015, MoTe2_2015_Yan,MoTe2_typeII_2015_Andrei}.
 In a WSM, the Weyl nodes, which are defined as the positions in momentum and energy space where non-degenerate bands linearly touch with each other, always appear in pairs with well-defined but opposite chiralities \cite{Nielson_1981_nogo}.
 Each node of the pairs individually act as the source ($+$ chirality) or sink ($-$ chirality) of the Berry curvature \cite{Niu_2010_berryphase}, which can be viewed as the effective magnetic field in momentum space.
-In the absence of external fields, many topological transport phenomena induced by the nontrivial Berry curvature have been well studied in the linear regime for the Weyl semimetals to date, e.g., anomalous Hall, Nernst and thermal Hall effects \cite{AHE_2014Burkov,AHE_2014Fiete,AHE_2016Girish,AHE_2017po,AHE_2018Hess,AHE_2018Joseph, AHE_2017Balents, AHE_2018Kampert, ANE_2018Saha,ANE_2017Bardason,ANE_2020Li}.
-Recently, it has been shown that the Berry curvature dipole (BCD), which generates nonlinear anomalous thermoelectric responses in time-reversal (TR) symmetric but inversion symmetry (IS) broken two-dimensional (2D) systems~\cite{Inti_2015_BCD,Inti_2018_BCD_notTMDCs, zzDu2019_NLAHE_1,Law2019_NLAHE_3,qMa2019_NLAHE_experiment,kKang2019_NLAHE_experiment,Lee_NLAHE_4,Nandy_sysmetris_2019,Yu_NLANE_1,Zeng_NLANE_2,zeng2019wiedemannfranz}, can also manifest itself in three-dimensional (3D) WSMs and shows interesting electrical and optical effects in the nonlinear response regime \cite{Zhang_2018_BCD_abinitio, AHE_weyl2018Marco,AHE_weyl2020czeng}.
+In the absence of external magnetic fields, many topological transport phenomena induced by the nontrivial Berry curvature have been discussed in the literature in the linear regime of WSMs.
+Examples include the anomalous Hall, Nernst and thermal Hall effects~\cite{AHE_2014Burkov,AHE_2014Fiete,AHE_2016Girish,AHE_2017po,AHE_2018Hess,AHE_2018Joseph, AHE_2017Balents, AHE_2018Kampert, ANE_2018Saha,ANE_2017Bardason,ANE_2020Li}, etc. Recently, it has been shown that the Berry curvature dipole (BCD), which generates nonlinear anomalous thermoelectric responses in time-reversal (TR) symmetric but inversion symmetry (IS) broken two-dimensional (2D) systems~\cite{Inti_2015_BCD,Inti_2018_BCD_notTMDCs, zzDu2019_NLAHE_1,Law2019_NLAHE_3,qMa2019_NLAHE_experiment,kKang2019_NLAHE_experiment,Lee_NLAHE_4,Nandy_sysmetris_2019,Yu_NLANE_1,Zeng_NLANE_2,zeng2019wiedemannfranz}, can also manifest itself in three-dimensional (3D) WSMs and shows interesting electrical and optical effects in the nonlinear response regime \cite{Zhang_2018_BCD_abinitio, AHE_weyl2018Marco,AHE_weyl2020czeng}.